 - Pay attention.
 Your best belay will be when you are completely focused on your climber.
 Take it seriously because it shows when you do, and especially shows when you don't. - Don't talk with other people while you're belaying.
-Always be looking at your climber (except maybe immediately after they've made a clip, and you are inspecting your rope for flaking issues). - Your climber wants to know that you are paying full attention to her/him.
-If the climber looks down at you, s/he wants to see you looking at her/him.
-If the climber hears you talking with someone, s/he will think you're not paying attention. - 11 USA Climbing Competition Belaying Handbook Version 20200105

-- $\circ$ $\;$ Ideally, you should be able to see both hands and feet of your climber. - Pay attention during your belay like you would want another belayer paying attention to your climb.
+Always be looking at your climber (except maybe immediately after they've made a clip, and you are inspecting your rope for flaking issues). - Your climber wants to know that you are paying full attention to them.
+If the climber looks down at you, they want to see you looking at them.
+If the climber hears you talking with someone, they will think you're not paying attention. - Ideally, you should be able to see both hands and feet of your climber. - Pay attention during your belay like you would want another belayer paying attention to your climb.